 .
 All these tissues are controlled from the POST-SENSORY CORTEX

-Concerning their sensitivity, both organ groups follow the GULLET MUCOSA PATTERN
+Both organ groups follow the GULLET MUCOSA SENSITIVITY PATTERN

 (so named because of its connection to the gullet